AlterMannomann/sosl/sosl_ddl/tables/README.md

 - 4 Finished
 - -1 Error

+Apart from Error which can be applied at any RUN_STATE, the RUN_STATE must be applied in the correct order as listed.
+One way street, no rerun possible or intended.
+Queue the script again after fixing it to rerun a script.

 There is a strong foreign key using EXECUTOR_ID (NOT NULL) on table SOSL_EXECUTOR_DEFINITION, which will delete all referenced data, if an executor is deleted.

 The internal SOSL primary key is RUN_ID.
 The ID provided by the executor is in EXT_SCRIPT_ID.